Someone asked on Quora how the government justifies property taxes. Isn’t that like paying rent for land that your own?

-So basically, these “progressive” stars are actually regressing to the oldest forms of government which always looted and tricked the masses into supporting their power grabs and wealth confiscation.
+So basically “progressives” are actually regressing to the oldest forms of government which always looted and tricked the masses into supporting their power grabs and wealth confiscation.

 But clearly wealth came before taxation, otherwise, there would have been nothing to tax!
-The premise of their justification for theft is a fallacy.
+The entire premise of the “social contract” is a fallacy.

 You don’t have to play by the rules of the corrupt politicians, manipulative media, and brainwashed peers.